Information technology in Morocco: IT sector

-The IT sector generated a turnover of Dh7bn ($910,000m) in 2007, which represented an 11% increase compared to 2006.
+The IT sector generated a turnover of MAD 7bn ($910,000m) in 2007, which represented an 11% increase compared to 2006.
 The number of Moroccan internet subscribers in 2007 amounted to 526,080, representing an increase of 31.6% compared to the previous year and a 100% increase compared to 2005.
 The national penetration for internet subscription remains low, even though it increased from 0.38% in 2004 to 1.72% in 2007.
 Yet over 90% of subscribers have a broadband ADSL connection, which is one of the highest ratios in the world.
 While the telecoms sector remains the big earner, with Dh33bn ($4.3bn), the IT and off shore industries should generate Dh21bn ($2.7bn) each by 2012.
 In addition, the number of employees should increase from 40,000 to 125,000.
 The government hopes that adding more local content to the internet will increase usage.
 There have also been efforts to add more computers to schools and universities.
 E-commerce is likely to take off in the next few years, especially as the use of credit cards is gaining more ground in Morocco.
 Although computer and internet use have made a great leap forward in the past five years, the IT market still finds itself in infancy and offers great potential for further development.